Cameron Daddo: Music

 Daddo is also a musician, having played in the bands 'The Nearly Smooth Guys' (prior to his acting career) and 'Baby James'.
 His debut album as a solo artist, "A Long Goodbye", featured Keith Urban on back-up vocals and guitars and reached #2 on the Australian country music charts in 1992.

 In 2012, Daddo released the album Ten Songs – and Change.
-He released another album, Songs from the Shed in 2016, featuring a song called “Steve McQueen”, after having stayed at actor McQueen’s house in Palm Springs.
+He released another album, Songs from the Shed in 2016, featuring a song called “Steve McQueen”, after having stayed at actor McQueen's house in Palm Springs.
 In 2020, he released the EP Son and Moon, the title track of which was featured in the television series Home and Away, during his tenure on the show.

 As of 2021, Daddo was fronting a new band, 'Cam Daddo and the Paisley Prophets', who perform around Sydney.

 Daddo has also written a one-man musical, House Devil, Street Angel.

 Radio

 In October 2012, Daddo joined smoothfm as Sunday Mornings host in the 8am to 10am timeslot.
 In March 2013, Daddo became the host of Mellow Music, airing nightly, from 8pm to midnight, on smoothfm.

 In 2022, Daddo collaborated with Nova to launch the podcast series So You Want to Make a TV Show with brother Andrew Daddo, which detailed the creative process behind making scripted television.

-Daddo and his wife Alison Brahe have hosted Separate Bathrooms and Other Handy Marriage Tips since 2019, an Acast podcast in which they chat about the journey of their 30 year marriage.
+Daddo and his wife Alison Brahe have hosted Separate Bathrooms and Other Handy Marriage Tips since 2019, an Acast podcast in which they chat about the journey of their 30-year marriage.
 As of 2025, the podcast relaunched with Nova Podcasts under the new name of The Heart of It.

 Personal life

 Daddo met model (and frequent Dolly cover girl) Alison Brahe in 1991 and they married the following year, when Daddo was 26.
 The couple relocated to Los Angeles in 1992, where they lived for 25 years and had three children.
 Daddo returned to Australia with his family in 2017, as acting work dried up in Hollywood.

-Daddo is passionate about men’s mental health, having founded the charity 'My Men’s Team', which offers support to men experiencing adversity.
+Daddo is an advocate for men's mental health, and set up the charity 'My Men's Team', which offers support to men experiencing adversity.